-Bank loans, structured with terms that do not pose risks to an obligor's financial position and disclosed, will have less likelihood of negatively affecting credit quality.
+Bank loans, properly structured and disclosed, will have less likelihood of negatively affecting credit quality.
 Indeed, they might improve credit quality if they enable obligors to achieve a lower cost for funds or to reduce or eliminate credit exposures in their debt portfolio.
 However, the loan terms and conditions must be evaluated before investors can conclude whether there is any impact.

 Negative effects could come about in either of two ways: lack of disclosure or the discovery, in a disclosed transaction, of material risks.
 If an obligor does not disclose bank loans in a timely manner, certain investors may be unwilling to tolerate the uncertainty involved in holding such debt and may either sell current holdings or be unwilling to purchase newly issued bonds from that obligor in the future.
-Any narrowing of the investor base because of disclosure issues could result in higher borrowing costs for the obligor.
+Another important attribute of the stability of the municipal market is the ability of obligors to have easy access to the public capital markets.
+Any narrowing of the investor base because of disclosure issues could have an impact on the ability of the obligor to obtain funds at an acceptable cost.

 From a rating agency perspective, a lack of disclosure could impact credit ratings.
 As mentioned previously, the evaluation of management is an important component in assessing credit risk.
-A management team that does not disclose pertinent information to the marketplace (or the rating agency) could be viewed as a weakness in the assessment of the obligor's credit quality.
+A management team that does not disclose pertinent information to the marketplace (or the rating agency) could be viewed as being fundamentally weak.
 In addition, failing to disclose requested information can lead to the suspension or withdrawal of credit ratings.